01-edu/public/subjects/panic/README.md

 ### Instructions

-Write a **function** that tries to open a file and panics if the file does not exist.
+Create a **function** that tries to open a file and panics if the file does not exist.

 ### Expected Function